+Speargrass gets its name from the shape of its sharp pointed seeds.
 These seeds are harvested by ants and provide an important food source for birds such as finches.

-At the beginning of the cold dry season (May–June) the woollybutt begins to produce spectacular orange flowers.
-This tells us that it’s time to start lighting fires, to ‘clean up the country’ and prevent intense wildfires late in the dry season.
+At the beginning of the cold season (May–June) the woollybutt produces spectacular orange flowers.
+These tell the Bininj/Mungguy that it’s time to start lighting fires to clean up the country and prevent wildfires later in the dry season.